vtexdocs/help-center-content/docs/en/tutorials/Payments/Payments overview/payment-provider-protocol.md

 ![fluxo-atualizado-ppp](//images.ctfassets.net/alneenqid6w5/7lQZhSFEff1iaN7t2UVVNE/2890bc7073210c268d7d429d0162c9b7/FLUXO1.png)

 >ℹ️ The default period of 7 days for asynchronous payment retries is only applied when the user does not specify a value in the `delayToCancel` field of the [Create Payment](https://developers.vtex.com/docs/api-reference/payment-provider-protocol#post-/payments) endpoint or when sending the callbackURL.

+>⚠️ The maximum value allowed for the `delayToCancel` field is 30 days (2592000 seconds).

 ### Payment Authorization